All blog posts

 What is the plastic surcharge?

-The plastic surcharge is an additional fee charged for single-use containers, such as cups and trays, used for food and beverages.
 This surcharge ranges from 25 cents for a cup to 50 cents for a container.
 The purpose of this surcharge is twofold: first, to discourage the use of disposable plastic and second, to cover the costs associated with cleaning up plastic waste and promoting more sustainable alternatives.

 Application to offices and company restaurants